Cohomogeneity-one $G_2$-Laplacian flow on 7-torus: Long time existence and Convergence

-If the family $g(t)$ has uniform bounded $|\text{Rm}|$, then we could normalize it to be bounded by $1$.
-For this normalized family, the \emph{volume ratio} is also uniformly bounded from below.
-By Cheeger-Gromov-Taylor's estimate, the family has uniform lower bound on the injectivity radius.
-If the family does not have a uniform bound on $|\text{Rm}|$, we blow up the family (rescaling $\tilde g(t)=(\sup_{\mathbb{T}^4} |\text{Rm}_{g(t)}|) g(t)$) and keep the uniform lower bound on the \emph{volume ratio} (on all scales smaller than a fixed scale by Equation \eqref{volume-ratio-lower-bound}).
+If the family $g(t)$ has uniform bounded $|\text{Rm}(g(t))|_{g(t)}$, then we could normalize it to be bounded by $1$.
+For this normalized family, the \emph{volume ratio} is also uniformly bounded from below (because the volume ratio is scaling invariant).
+By Cheeger-Gromov-Taylor's estimate \cite[Theorem 4.7]{CGT} on the injectivity radius of a Riemannian metric in terms of volume ratio and curvature bound, the family has uniform lower bound on the injectivity radius.
+If the family does not have a uniform bound on $|\text{Rm}(g(t))|_{g(t)}$, we blow up the family (rescaling $\tilde g(t)=(\sup_{\mathbb{T}^4} |\text{Rm}(g(t))|_{g(t)} ) g(t)$) and keep the uniform lower bound on the \emph{volume ratio} (for all radius $r\leq r_0$ by Equation \eqref{volume-ratio-lower-bound}) because of the scaling invariance of the volume ratio, more precisely $\frac{\text{Vol}_{\lambda^2 g}B_{\lambda^2 g}(p,\lambda r)}{(\lambda r)^n}=\frac{\text{Vol}_g B_g(p, r)}{r^n}$.
 The same reason as the previous case show us the rescaled family has uniform lower bound on injectivity radius. \end{proof}

-This subsection shows that the Riemannian metrics along the flow are all quasi-isometric to the standard Euclidean metric on $\mathbb{T}^4$ module diffeomorphisms.
+This subsection shows that the Riemannian metrics along the flow are all equivalent to the standard Euclidean metric on $\mathbb{T}^4$ modulo diffeomorphisms.

-\subsubsection{scalar curvature increasing}
+\subsubsection{Scalar curvature increasing}

 From Equations (\ref{Tformula}), (\ref{EqnV}) and (\ref{evolution-log-f_i}) we can derive the evolution equation of $\mathcal{T}$ as the following: